taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [open-assistant-api](https://github.com/mlt-oss/open-assistant-api) - The Open Assistant API is a ready-to-use, open-source, self-hosted agent/gpts orchestration creation framework, supporting customized extensions for LLM, RAG, function call, and tools capabilities.
 It also supports seamless integration with the openai/lang
  * [parrot.nvim](https://github.com/frankroeder/parrot.nvim) - parrot.nvim 🦜 - the plugin that brings stochastic parrots to Neovim.
 This is a gp.nvim-fork focused on simplicity.
  * [ChatGPTWizard](https://github.com/alidehbansiahkarbon/chatgptwizard) - A ChatGPT, WriteSonic, YouChat, and Ollama(offline) plug-in for Embarcadero RAD Studio IDE XE5 to 12.1. https://getitnow.embarcadero.com/chatgptwizard
+ * [Auto_Jobs_Applier_AIHawk](https://github.com/feder-cr/auto_jobs_applier_aihawk) - Auto_Jobs_Applier_AIHawk is a tool that automates  the jobs application process.
+Utilizing artificial intelligence, it enables users to apply for multiple job offers in an automated and personalized way.

 ## CLIs